 So, yes, travelling to such stories that way will change my life in terms of making it a whole lot easier.
 After all, compare a three-minute ride to a half-hour or more ride by Métro, where I would have to change lines once or twice to get downtown.

 Taking the REM in such circumstances will be a no-brainer for me.
-And I still can’t wait for the whole thing to be completed, as in the lines to the airport and to Fairview.
+And I still can’t wait for the whole thing to be completed, as in the lines to the airport and to Fairview. n